 What is nature-based learning

-Nature-based learning is a child-centred education process in which kids regularly play and learn in the context of nature.
+Nature-based learning is a child-centred education process in which kids regularly play and learn in nature, with nature and through nature.

-Dr Claire Warden explains how nature-based learning actually works, and why the great outdoors is great for kids' education.
+Dr Claire Warden explains how nature-based learning actually works, and why the great outdoors is great for children's education.

 Benefits of nature-based learning

-Kids always have the best teacher - nature
+Children always get the best teacher - nature

 Nature-based learning enables children to play, explore and discover in the outdoors on a regular basis.
-Fresh air, lots of space, and surroundings that change daily is fascinating for kids.
-High interest leads to high attention, which is where the learning comes in.
+Fresh air, lots of space, and surroundings that change daily all blend to create a compelling environment for education.
+High interest leads to high attention, which brings curious young minds to the jumping-off place for learning.

 Inspiration and motivation